-Entities are working together to identify and disrupt individuals and organised crime groups who are trying to commit fraud against the measures.
+Australian Government entities are working together to identify and disrupt individuals and organised crime groups who are trying to commit fraud against the measures.

 Fraud vulnerability of COVID-19 measures

-This causes further suffering to victims, erodes the good will of the community and undermines confidence in the government's response.
+Fraud causes further suffering to victims, erodes the good will of the community and undermines confidence in the government's response.
 It also diverts money and support away from those who need it, including the most vulnerable in our society.

 Government actions to counter fraud